-Given the current challenges with — in some countries bans of — Glyphosate, Glufosinate has become a possible candidate to replace the widespread usage of Glyphosate in agriculture.
+Given the current challenges with — in some countries bans of — Glyphosate, Glufosinate has become a possible candidate to partially replace the widespread usage of Glyphosate in agriculture.
 Glufosinate, however, is long plagued by three major issues — the high cost (roughly 2x-3x over Glyphosate), high environmental impact, and relatively small selection of Glufosinate-resistant seeds.
 L-glufosinate is the next generation, more environmentally friendly replacement of Glufosinate.
 But manufacturing L-glufosinate at a low cost and with scale is still a challenge.
 Currently, manufacturers synthesize L-glufosinate primarily in two ways: through asymmetric chemical synthesis and relying on biochemical processes.
 Both methods have serious constraints on volume and cost.

 - Environment-friendly and simple process